rvl-system/rvl-node-animations/README.md

 If you're using TypeScript, you don't need to install separate `@types` type definitions because this package ships with them.
 To support sharing of interfaces between this module and `rvl-node` itself, I created another module called [rvl-node-types](https://github.com/nebrius/rvl-node-types), which may be of interest to you.

-All waves are defined in the [HSV color space](https://en.wikipedia.org/wiki/HSL_and_HSV) that has been mapped to 8-bit integers.
+All waves are defined in the [HSV color space](https://en.wikipedia.org/wiki/HSL_and_HSV) that has been mapped to 8-bit integers (e.g. the hue is 0-255, not 0-360).
 Please familiarize yourself with the HSV color space before using this library.

 ## API